Students must have STEM OPT I-20 issued by an International Student Advisor. Allow 5 business days to have this new I-20 issued.

 Students should follow the progress of their application by visiting Case Status Online, and entering the receipt number for their case.
 Students can also create an online USCIS account to track their case and receive automatic status updates by email or text message.

 Current processing times for I-765 being adjudicated at USCIS service centers and field offices are also reported on the USCIS website.

 If a student's application is pending longer than the processing time listed, contact USCIS online or by calling the USCIS National Customer Service Hotline 1-800-375-5283.
 If students see no progress on their case status 2 weeks after they contacted USCIS, they should contact their International Student Advisor.

 Update your physical address and/or mailing address and phone number in the SEVP Portal within 10 days.
 Your contact info must be up to date in MyUW too.

 Employment changes cannot be updated in the SEVP Portal for STEM OPT students.
 If you stopped working, have a new or additional employer, have any changes to Form I-983, email a copy of new Form I-983 to your International Student Advisor and complete:

-For example, if your STEM OPT is approved on January 1, 2018, and you keep the same job with the same employer and you have no address update, your reporting timeline look like this:
+For example, if your STEM OPT is approved from January 1, 2021, and you keep the same job with the same employer and you have no address update, your reporting timeline look like this: